baula/ios-projects/README.md

 ## Notes

-XCode would not dwonload until the very end
+XCode would not download until the very end

 ## Credits